Redesigning inner-urban public green areas in Riedstadt

 Matthias Harnisch (Fachgruppe Umwelt)

-Stellvertretender Fachgruppenleiter, Projektkoordination "Stromtalwiesen", Grünflächenmanagement, Baumkataster
+Stellvertretender Fachgruppenleiter, Projektleitung "Stromtalwiesen", Grünflächenmanagement, Baumkataster

 Raum: 302 (3.
 Stock)